42core-team/monorepo/README.md

 1. time manager
     - Playback options.
 Play, Play Reverse, Pause, Next Action, Prev.
 Action, Next Tick, Prev.
 Tick, Skip to start, Skip to end, speed up, speed down.
     - Returns tick info whenever displayer wants it.
-    - If possible, options to switch between action-focused playback (each action takes same amount of time) and tick-focused playback (each tick takes same amount of time, however many actions happen in a given tick)
+    - If possible, options to switch between action-focused playback (each action takes same amount of time, all actions are animated in sequence) and tick-focused playback (each tick takes same amount of time, all actions are animated at the same time)
 2. replay loader
     - Replay loader abstracts away the state json diff logic, and returns the full state json at any tick required.
 3. displayer